 - Age and Wear: Like any other component of a plumbing system, potable water lines can deteriorate with age and wear.
 Over time, factors such as water pressure, temperature fluctuations, and mineral buildup can take their toll on the pipes, leading to corrosion, rust, or other forms of damage.

-How Does ABC Plumbing Confirm Potential Issues With Potable Water Lines?
+How Does ABC Plumbing Test And Confirm Issues With Water Lines?

-Our licensed plumbers use various techniques and tools to test potable water lines for issues and diagnose any problems that may be present.
+Plumbers use various techniques and tools to test fresh water lines for issues and diagnose any problems that may be present.
 Here are some common methods that plumbers use to assess the condition of potable water lines.

 - Visual Inspection: Plumbers often start by visually inspecting the water lines, looking for signs of damage, corrosion, or leaks.
 They may check exposed pipes in basements, crawl spaces, or utility rooms for any visible signs of deterioration, such as rust, discoloration, or moisture.